Ecwid/ecwid-api-docs/includes/_combinations.md

 **HTTP Status** | Description
 --------- | -----------| -----------
 400 | Request parameters are malformed
-402 | The Product combinations are not available on the merchant plan 404 | Product or combination in request are not found 500 | Request failed or there was an internal server error while processing a file
+402 | The Product variations are not available on the merchant plan 404 | Product or variation in request are not found 500 | Request failed or there was an internal server error while processing a file

 #### Error response body (optional)